Nonequilibrium configuration interaction method for transport in correlated quantum systems: Abstract

 \section{Abstract}

-We develop configuration interaction method to treat far from equilibrium quantum many-body systems.
+We present a new approach to treat correlations in nonequilibrium quantum many-particle system.
+The method is based on ideas of configuration interaction theory of exact nonperturbative ground state electronic structure calculations.
+We use superoperator techniques in Liouville-Fock space and represent the nonequilibrium density matrix as a linear combination of all possible nonequilibrium quasiparticle excitations built on the appropriate reference state.
+As an example we consider the electron transport through the system with electron-phonon interaction.
 The concept of embedding (buffer zones between the reservoirs and the correlated quantum system) is used to derive an exact master equation for the reduced density matrix.
-To enable the use of field theoretic methods we employ the superoperator techniques in Liouville-Fock space.
-Within the suggested method the exact steady-state density matrix is represented as a linear combination all possible nonequilibrium quasiparticle excitations built on the appropriate reference state.
-As an example we consider the electron transport through the system with electron-phonon interaction.
-Using approximate (truncated) expansion of the density matrix we obtain the linear system of equations for two-quasiparticle amplitudes.
-Then we compute the current and compare the result with other approaches.
+Using approximate (truncated) expansion of the trial density matrix we obtain the linear system of equations for two-quasiparticle amplitudes.
+Then we compute the steady-state current and compare the result with other approaches.
 The current conserving property of the method is proved.